Keith Donegan: Karting

 Donegan grew up in Navan, Ireland.
-He started karting at the age of 9, and did two years of karting in his home country of Ireland, and two years in the UK.
+He started karting at the age of nine, and did two years of karting in his home country of Ireland, and two years in the UK.

 Ginetta Junior Championship

 Donegan made his car racing debut in the 2012 Ginetta Junior Championship, driving for Beacon Racing in rounds 1-5 and 8-10, and driving for Hillspeed in rounds 6 and 7.
-With 1 podium, he finished 8th in the standings.
+With one podium, he finished eighth in the standings.

 Donegan joined Douglas Motorsport for the 2013 season.
-With 4 wins and 12 podiums, he finished as the runner up in the championship.
+With four wins and 12 podiums, he finished as the runner up in the championship.

 Formula Ford

-After a 3 year sabbatical to focus on his education, Donegan returned to racing in 2017, racing in various Formula Ford events such as the 2017 Formula Ford Festival, where he finished second.
+After a three year sabbatical to focus on his education, Donegan returned to racing in 2017, racing in various Formula Ford events such as the 2017 Formula Ford Festival, where he finished second.
 He competed again in the Formula Ford Festival in 2018.

 U.S. F2000 Championship

 In December 2017, Donegan won the Mazda Road to Indy Shootout up against the likes of Liam Lawson, giving him $200,000 to race in the 2018 U.S. F2000 National Championship.
-Driving with Arms Up Motorsports, he finished 9th in the standings with 1 podium.
+Driving with Arms Up Motorsports, he finished ninth in the standings with one podium.

 Formula Regional European Championship

 Prior to Round 1, Donegan joined the grid of the 2022 Formula Regional European Championship, racing alongside Pietro Delli Guanti at his own team, Race Performance Motorsport.
 He revealed in an interview in mid-2022 that the decision to compete in the championship was "very last minute" and that he "wasn’t prepared and was well over the weight limit".

-Following Round 5, he withdrew from a driving role within the team, replacing himself with Owen Tangavelou.
+Following Round 5, Donegan withdrew from a driving role within the team, replacing himself with Owen Tangavelou.

 Personal life

-After the 2013 Ginetta Junior Championship, Donegan took a 3 year sabbatical from racing to study business at Trinity College Dublin.
+After the 2013 Ginetta Junior Championship, Donegan took a three year sabbatical from racing to study business at Trinity College Dublin.
 He had a deal with his mother that if he got certain grades, his parents would buy him a Formula Ford.
 He achieved the required grades, hence his return to motorsport in Formula Ford in 2017.